Scan time: 2-3 minutes / Read time: 3-5 minutes

 🍪 Step 3 — Make the reward satisfying

-Pair the cooking with something small they already want at night.
+Tell readers to pair cooking with one small thing they already want at night.

 Logan tells readers to pour their favorite drink only after the pan hits the table.

-Cue, action, reward — one fifteen-minute loop readers want to repeat tomorrow.
+Cue, action, reward — one fifteen-minute loop they actually want to repeat.

 The prompt below will redesign your reader's kitchen habit using all three laws.